 - Question 1: Briefly describe the data structure(s) that your kernel uses to manage the allocation of physical memory.
 What information is recorded in this data structure?
 When your VM system is initialized, how is the information in this data structure initialized? - Question 2: When a single physical frame needs to be allocated, how does your kernel use the above data structure to choose a frame to allocate?
 When a physical frame is freed, how does your kernel update the above data structure to support this? - Question 3: Does your physical-memory system have to handle requests to allocate/free multiple (physically) contiguous frames?
 Under what circumstances?
 How does your physical-memory manager support this? - Question 4: Are there any synchronization issues that arise when the above data structures are used?
-If so, explain how you solves these synchronization issues.
-If not, explain why not. - Question 5: Briefly describe the data structure(s) that your kernel uses to describe the virtual address space of each process.
-What information is recorded about each address space? - Question 6: When your kernel handles a TLB miss, how does it determine whether the required page is already loaded into memory? - Question 7: If, on a TLB miss, your kernel determines that the required page is not in memory, how does it determine where to find the page? - Question 8: How does your kernel ensure that read-only pages are not modified?
+Why or why not? - Question 5: Briefly describe the data structure(s) that your kernel uses to describe the virtual address space of each process.
+What information is recorded about each address space? - Question 6: When your kernel handles a TLB miss, how does it determine whether the required page is already loaded into memory? - Question 7: If, on a TLB miss, your kernel determines that the required page is not in memory, how does it determine where to find the page? - Question 8: How does your kernel ensure that read-only pages are not modified? - Question 9: What alternative TLB replacement algorithm did you implement?
+Why did you choose this algorithm?
+What were some of the issues you encountered when trying to design and implement an alternative algorithm?
+Describe one or two interesting experiments you ran comparing the performance of your two replacement algorithms and discuss the results of these experiments.